Om Shri GuruBhyo Namah. Jai Khyapa Parampara.

 O Mother who is full of mercy, the remover of all suffering, the one who completely fulfills all hopes and desires; the giver of boons, the bestower of worldly enjoyments, and the granter of final liberation (Moksha), to You, Kālikā, I offer my salutations.Commentary

-The fearsome destroyer is also the ultimate giver of grace.
+The destroyer of illusion is also the giver of grace.

 Conclusion